alibaba/libgrape-lite/Performance.md

 ## Reproducing the results

-To reproduce the benchmark resutls, please refer to the instructions [here](https://github.com/GraphScope/benchmark/tree/main/analytical_engine).
+To reproduce the benchmark results, please refer to the instructions [here](https://github.com/GraphScope/benchmark/tree/main/analytical_engine).